ShaanAu/personal-website/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "For any business enquiries, use any of the links/contact form below."
+subtitle = "For any business enquiries, use either the contact form, or any of the hyperlinks"

 # Automatically link email and phone?
 autolink = true